Transcript #395: pythont compatible packages

 20:17 Lots of different things.

-20:18 So, yeah, it'll be interesting to watch this and see where this goes.
+20:18 So yeah, it'll be interesting to watch this and see where this goes.

-20:22 And as always, I appreciate how much Brett thinks about packaging and packaging was I know that there's that that XKCD comic about packaging being horrible in Python, but it's a hard problem.
+20:30 I know that there's that that XKCD comic about packaging being horrible in Python, but it's a hard problem.

 20:36 And I'm glad that we have bright people like Brett and other folks he knows to work on the hard problem.

-20:42 So, anyway, indeed, I just one thing I hope is that whatever file gets generated out of this, that it's not so noisy that diffs of them over time become hard to read.
+20:44 I just one thing I hope is that whatever file gets generated out of this, that it's not so noisy that diffs of them over time become hard to read.

-20:55 For example, using the pip-tools version, if you flip on hashing, like the hashes take up so much of the of the text that I feel like it's just super hard to read all of a sudden to just like diff a thing and go, OK, what's the what's new?
+20:55 For example, using the tools version, if you flip on hashing, like the hashes take up so much of the of the text that I feel like it's just super hard to read all of a sudden to just like diff a thing and go, OK, what's the what's new?

 21:11 What's what's changed?
-What's the same?

 21:12 But it's just, you know, yeah, maybe I should turn word wrap off or something on my editor.